number571/hidden-lake/cmd/hlc/README.md

 ## How it works

 The application HLC includes the download of all Hidden Lake services, and runs only the configurations selected by names in the file.
-The exact names of the services can be found in their `pkg/settings/settings.go` configuration files.
+The exact names of the services can be found in their `pkg/settings/settings.go` configuration files by `CServiceFullName` constant.

 ## Supported platforms